ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 2. The Light Client for Simple Payment Verification (SPV) from the origin chain is deployed to the target chain as a smart contract.
-For example, if a peer-to-peer cross-chain transaction is initiated from Ethereum to NEAR, then Ethereum's Light Client must first be deployed as a smart contract to the MAP Relay Chain, followed by deploying MAP Relay Chain's Light Client to NEAR as a smart contract.
+For example, if a peer-to-peer cross-chain transaction is initiated from Ethereum to NEAR, then Ethereum's Light Client must first be deployed as a smart contract to the RATS Relay Chain, followed by deploying RATS Relay Chain's Light Client to NEAR as a smart contract.
 3. Cross-chain message forwarding is managed by a group of off-chain Messengers who forward cross-chain requests from the origin chain to the target chain.
 The target chain's origin chain Light Client smart contract then validates the requests.
 4. Updating the Light Client is done by a group of off-chain Maintainers responsible for updating the latest block headers and Merkle Tree proofs from the origin chain to the smart contract deployed on the target chain.
 Messengers and Maintainers serve only as message carriers and have no authority for cross-chain validation.
 Their attacks on the self-verifying Light Client smart contract are ineffective.
 5. The Light Client smart contract deployed on the target chain carries out point-to-point validity verification of the cross-chain requests forwarded by the off-chain roles and broadcasts them for transaction execution.